ArtesiaWater/gwdatalens/gwdatalens/django/README.md

 - Select Import/Export Data...
 - Choose Import, and select CSV file we just exported.
 Under options make sure the Headers option is turned on.
 - Press OK.

+### Check which column in databse contains observations

+If no observations are showing up, check whether the value_column in the `DataSource` class is correct.
+Can be one of:

+- "field_value"
+- "calculated_value"

+Set this value in `gwdatalens/app/src/data/source.py`

 ## Uninstall postgresql